How to Get Out of Credit Card Debt in Canada

 Step 1: Get Organized

-Any debt relief solution will require you to have your financial information readily available.
+No matter which debt relief solution you seek, they all have some common elements.
+You’ll be required to have your financial information readily available.
 You will need:

 - Your monthly budget, including income, monthly bill obligations and estimated expenses.